Marginal note:Forfeiture of telecommunications apparatus

 (5) Every person, other than the Minister, who is served with a notice under subsection (4) must, in order to appear at the hearing of the application, file an appropriate notice of intervention in the record of the court and serve a copy of that notice on the Minister and on the applicant at least ten days before the day fixed for the hearing or any shorter period that the court may allow.

-(6) An applicant or intervener is entitled to an order declaring that their interest or right is not affected by the forfeiture and declaring the nature and extent of their interest or right and the ranking of their interest or right in relation to other interests or rights recognized under this subsection, and the court may, in addition, order that the apparatus to which the interests or rights relate be delivered to one or more of the persons found to have an interest or right in the apparatus, or that an amount equal to the value of each of the interests or rights so declared be paid to the persons found to have those interests or rights, if, on the hearing of an application under this section, the court is satisfied that the applicant or intervener
+(6) An applicant or intervener is entitled to an order declaring that their interest is not affected by the forfeiture and declaring the nature and extent of their interest and the priority of their interest in relation to other interests recognized under this subsection, and the court may, in addition, order that the apparatus to which the interests relate be delivered to one or more of the persons found to have an interest in the apparatus, or that an amount equal to the value of each of the interests so declared be paid to the persons found to have those interests, if, on the hearing of an application under this section, the court is satisfied that the applicant or intervener

 (a) is innocent of any complicity and collusion in any conduct that caused the apparatus to be subject to forfeiture; and